hbzy-amyl/AMHotSpot/README.md

 │   └── multimodal_model_loocv.json  # LOOCV results
 └── requirements.txt

+## Availability

+Code and datasets will be made publicly available upon acceptance of the manuscript.

 ## Citation
 If you use AMHotSpot in your research, please cite: bibtex